2008 Orlando mayoral election

 The 2008 Orlando mayoral election took place on January 29, 2008.
 Incumbent Mayor Buddy Dyer ran for re-election to a second full term.
 Dyer was challenged by businessman Ken Mulvaney, his main opponent in the 2004 election.
 Mulvaney challenged his loss in the election, alleging that Dyer illegally paid a consultant to collect absentee ballots, which culminated in Dyer's indictment and suspension from office, and a special election.
 However, the charges were ultimately dropped against Dyer, he was restored to office, and the special election was cancelled.

-The race between Dyer and Mulvaney attracted less attention their 2004 campaign, and ultimately saw Dyer win re-election in a landslide, receiving 60 percent of the vote to Mulvaney's 40 percent.
+The race between Dyer and Mulvaney attracted less attention than their 2004 campaign, and ultimately saw Dyer win re-election in a landslide, receiving 60 percent of the vote to Mulvaney's 40 percent.